RedRafe/water-belts/README.md

-# water-belts
+# Water Belts
-This mod allows belts to be built on water
+Simply allows belts to be placed on water.
+Additional settings to allow electric poles, pipes, inserters or rails too.